The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners: Experiments and Discussion

-In the case of Haiku, we observe that the inclusion of MoA has an overall negative correlation with the Wasserstein distance.
-Similar to the previous set of evaluations, the effects of the different configurations and the more complex reasoning model on Sonnet are inconsistent; no well-defined patterns emerge.
+\paragraph{Distributional Similarity} We extend the analysis to distributional alignment, adding profile-specific KDE curves to Figure~\ref{fig:no_profile} and reporting Wasserstein distances in Table~\ref{tab:wass_profile}.
+For Haiku, the inclusion of MoA correlates with lower distances, whereas Sonnet exhibits inconsistent patterns without clear trends.
 The relative overoptimization of Sonnet and its poorer instruction following ability leads to a similar resistance to increasing complexity as we have seen in the experiments without profile specification.
-In 3/4 cases, Haiku and the $c_{\text{sim},m_1}$ configuration achieved the closest results.
-In the case where Haiku did worse, it produced an outlier distribution relative to its overall performance, which has a significantly lower variance and higher mean.
-The statistics show a high number of agents choosing 22 and 33, which are perfectly aligned with the $k=1$ and $k=2$ levels associated with guessing games.
-A manual random-sampled analysis of the produced reasoning samples indicates that the specific configuration seemingly caused the agent to pick up on the corresponding game-theoretic material.
-An in-depth analysis of the corresponding natural language reasoning samples may reveal further insights and is needed to validate our suspicions, but lies outside the scope of this paper.
+In three of four cases, Haiku paired with $c_{\text{sim}},m_1$ achieves the closest match.
+In the case where Haiku did worse, it produced an outlier distribution with unusually low variance and a concentration around $k=1$ and $k=2$, suggesting that the model latched onto canonical game-theoretic reasoning patterns.
+While a manual inspection of the produced reasoning samples supports this hypothesis, a deeper semantic analysis of reasoning traces lies outside the scope of this paper.